ossia/score-docs/docs/quick-start/working-with-video.md

 ## Supported formats

-*Score* supports all video files formats supported by the ffmpeg library.
-More info on supported files can be found on the [ffmpeg website](https://www.ffmpeg.org/general.html#Video-Codecs).
+*Score* supports all video files formats supported by the FFMPEG library.
+More info on supported files can be found on the [FFMPEG website](https://www.ffmpeg.org/general.html#Video-Codecs).

 ## Video setup